-- that all citizens of Canada should be able to deal with the federal government in either English or French, whichever they choose; - (2) that English-speaking and French-speaking children should be taught French and English, respectively, in school; and - (3) that all Canadians should (ideally) be able to speak both English and French.
+- a.
+That all citizens of Canada should be able to deal with the federal government in either English or French, whichever they choose; - b.
+That English-speaking and French-speaking children should be taught French and English, respectively, in school; and - c.
+That all Canadians should (ideally) be able to speak both English and French.